Rohith272/diary_app/README.md

 # Dairy App

 This is a new flutter project done by us as a part of tinkerhub Co-coder event.
+This is an app where you can enter your personal dairy for each day.

 ## Team members
 1. Rohith K [https://github.com/Rohith272]